Income Tax: How Much Can You Earn Before Paying?

 For those earning over £100,000, they still have a personal allowance, but it reduces by £1 for every £2 of income.

-How Do I Calculate Income Tax?
+How Do I Calculate My Income Tax?

 You do not need to pay income tax on all of your income - just the rate of tax on your income in the bracket.
+And remember, you only pay taxes on profits!

 For example, if you earn £51,000 annually, you will need to pay: